-Additional Programs Currently Without Significant Resource Allocation
+Additional Programs Currently Without Meaningful Resource Allocation

-Due to the need to conserve capital and prioritize focused execution, the remainder of our pipeline includes programs whose further development is primarily dependent on our ability to secure potential future BD Arrangements.
-These programs are in therapeutic areas where clinical development is relatively resource intensive and can have long timelines to generate proof-of-concept data.
-As a result, we are actively seeking, or intend to seek, BD Arrangements with third-party partners possessing sufficient resources and relevant domain expertise in the relevant therapeutic area in order to further clinical development of these programs.
-In the absence of such BD Arrangements for these programs, we are unlikely to be able to advance their development unless our portfolio prioritization changes and we have access to the necessary capital to fund such development.
-These programs are set forth below:
+Due to the need to conserve capital and prioritize focused execution, the remainder of our pipeline includes programs (NGM438, NGM831, NGM621 and NGM313) whose further development is dependent on our ability to secure potential future BD Arrangements, and, in the absence of such BD Arrangements, we are unlikely to advance development of these product candidates unless our portfolio prioritization changes and we are able to secure the additional capital necessary to fund such development.
+As a result, we are seeking BD Arrangements with third-party partners possessing sufficient resources and relevant domain expertise in the relevant therapeutic area in order to further clinical development of these programs.
+These programs include: